oap-project/raydp/README.md

 model = torch.nn.Sequential(torch.nn.Linear(2, 1))
 optimizer = torch.optim.Adam(model.parameters())

-# Sklearn style Estimator API in RayDP for distributed training
+# You can use the RayDP Estimator API or libraries like RaySGD for distributed training.
 estimator = TorchEstimator(model=model, optimizer=optimizer, ...)
 estimator.fit_on_spark(train_df)